-But one exercise you should really focus on is your kegel exercises.
+One exercise you should really focus on are your kegel exercises.
 This will help your muscles deep in your pelvic floor.

-These exercises you can do at any-time and anywhere throughout your day.
+These exercises you can do anywhere, anytime throughout your day.
 It will also really help to bring all your core muscles together, which is what every woman wants after pregnancy.

-Our birthing ball not only provides support to pregnant women during their pregnancy but beyond the arrival of your new-born.
+Our birthing ball not only provides support to women during their pregnancy, but beyond to the arrival of baby, all ready for that postnatal journey.

-It is great for exercises and offers support in places you may feel weak in throughout your exercise routine.
+It is great for a variety of exercises and offers support in places you may feel weaker in throughout your exercise routines.

 The best thing you can do after pregnancy is to listen to your body.
 I mean really listen!
 Yes, you may see all these post-pregnancy bodies of other women when you scroll through social media, but that doesn't mean to say you are not doing a fantastic job adjusting to motherhood.

-If you don't feel like exercising that day don't do it, if you want to eat a whole block of chocolate to yourself you do that too!
+If you don't feel like exercising that day don't do it!
+If you want to eat a share bag of crisps to yourself, go for it!
 If all you want to do is spend time nurturing and caring for your baby, then so be it!

-Life is about balance and making sure you are meeting your needs and not everyone else's is the most important thing!
+Life is about balance and making sure you are meeting your needs and not everyone else's!

-Hard work and persistence are key.
-While also being kind to yourself and really taking the time to understand your body and accept that, somethings may not go back to how they used to be, but that is completely okay.
+Hard work and persistence is key.
+Be kind to yourself and take the time to understand your body.
+Sometimes things may not go back to how they used to be, but that is completely okay.

-When you set off from the hospital and back to your new life as a mum, you will experience some very intense emotions which are totally normal.
-As your hormones adjust themselves you may experience what is called "the baby blues".
+When you set off from the hospital and step into your new life as a mum, you will experience some very intense emotions which are totally normal.
+As your hormones adjust themselves you may experience "the baby blues".

 The baby blues typically last around 2 weeks at most.
 You may feel overwhelmed, moody, and cry a lot!
 All this is normal to feel as you adjust to your new life.